Providing "points of light," volunteerism celebrated in Blowing Rock, elsewhere

 “People who are passionate about the communities in which they live, work and play are the first to volunteer,” said Blowing Rock Chamber of Commerce CEO Charles Hardin, “whether that is picking up trash along a highway, planting a flower in front of Town Hall, or serving as an usher at church.
 Money is unimportant.
 More often than not, the compensation comes in the form of a smile you put on someone’s face or the hope you put in their heart.”

-Governor Roy Cooper declared this week that April 17-23 is National Volunteer Week in North Carolina.
+Governor Roy Cooper declared this week that April 17 to 23 is National Volunteer Week in North Carolina.

 “When we work together, we build a stronger state for all,” Governor Cooper said.
 “I am grateful for all the volunteers across our state and encourage North Carolinians to spend time volunteering... there are many ways to help out your community.”